ResearchOS/ross_cli/exit_codes.md

 12: install: Incorrect dependency URL specification.
 Must use the "/blob/" URL endpoint.
 13: release: The specified dependency version tag does not exist.
 14: release: The src/project_name folder does not exist.
+15: release: The authors are not specified correctly.